Semantic Level of Detail for Knowledge Graphs: Discovering Abstraction Boundaries via Spectral Heat Diffusion

-\begin{proof}[Proof sketch] The Fr\'{e}chet mean on $\BB$ is Lipschitz-continuous in the weights (a consequence of strict convexity, cf.\ \citealt{afsari2011riemannian}).
-The heat kernel weights~\eqref{eq:weights} are Lipschitz in $\sigma$ with constant controlled by the maximum geodesic distance, which is $O(1+\varepsilon)$ for Sarkar embeddings.
-The result follows by composition. \end{proof}

-\begin{theorem}[Scale-Dependent Approximation] For query radius $R$ and scale $\sigma$, memories within cognitive distance $R$ can be approximated by the SLoD representation with error:
+The proof composes two Lipschitz steps: the Fr\'{e}chet mean is $D/2$-Lipschitz in its weights on every Hadamard manifold \cite{karcher1977riemannian,sturm2003probability,afsari2011riemannian}, and the heat-kernel weights are $2\,\|L\|_{1\to 1}$-Lipschitz in $\sigma$ on the simplex.
+See Appendix~\ref{app:coherence} for the full argument with explicit constants.